awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

   FROM t1 JOIN t2 USING (id) JOIN t3 USING (id) JOIN t4 USING (id);
 ```

- For information about using hash join queries, see [Working with Hash Joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
+ For information about using hash join queries, see [Working with hash joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.

-## Aurora MySQL Stored Procedures<a name="AuroraMySQL.Reference.StoredProcs"></a>
+## Aurora MySQL stored procedures<a name="AuroraMySQL.Reference.StoredProcs"></a>

 You can call the following stored procedures while connected to the primary instance in an Aurora MySQL cluster\.
 These procedures control how transactions are replicated from an external database into Aurora MySQL, or from Aurora MySQL to an external database\.
-To learn how to use replication based on global transaction identifiers \(GTIDs\) with Aurora MySQL, see [Using GTID\-Based Replication for Aurora MySQL](mysql-replication-gtid.md)\.
+To learn how to use replication based on global transaction identifiers \(GTIDs\) with Aurora MySQL, see [Using GTID\-based replication for Aurora MySQL](mysql-replication-gtid.md)\.

 **Topics**
 + [mysql\.rds\_set\_master\_auto\_position](#mysql_rds_set_master_auto_position)